Bull trout: Conservation

 The bull trout is listed as a threatened species under the U.S. Endangered Species Act throughout its range in the contiguous United States.
+In 1998, the Klamath River distinct population segment (DPS) and Columbia River DPS were federally listed as threatened.
+This finding followed a legal challenge to the U.S. Fish & Wildlife Service's (USFWS) decision in 1994 to assign a lower priority to the species' listing.
+The Jarbidge River DPS was listed as endangered under an emergency rule in 1998, and was subsequently downgraded to threatened in 1999.
+Finally, in determining that the Coastal-Puget Sound and St. Mary-Belly River DPS were threatened, the USFWS issued a threatened listing for all bull trout in the lower 48 states in 1999.

-It is used as a management indicator species for several national forests, including Boise National Forest and Sawtooth National Forest (Sawtooth National Recreation Area).
+In the United States, bull trout are used as a management indicator species for several national forests, including Boise National Forest and Sawtooth National Forest (Sawtooth National Recreation Area).
 They can also be found in the Glacier National Park.
 Bull trout reproduction requires cold water and very low amounts of silt, both of which are negatively impacted by road building and logging.
 Additionally, its need to migrate throughout river systems may be hindered by impassible fish barriers, such as dams.
 Bull trout populations are also in danger from hybridization with non-native brook trout.
 Several of these issues were raised in a long-running lawsuit where in 2003, the Oregon Natural Desert Association and the Center for Biological Diversity sued the U.S. Forest Service claiming they violated the National Forest Management Act and Wild and Scenic Rivers Act by approving grazing plans in Oregon's Malheur National Forest.
-In April, 2018, U.S. District Judge Michael W. Mosman dismissed the complaint.
+In April 2018, U.S. District Judge Michael W. Mosman dismissed the complaint.

 They are a prized game fish in northern Canada.
 It was once maligned out of fear they threatened populations of other native species more prized by anglers.
 Some jurisdictions publicize the requirement to release with the slogan "No black, put it back".

+Within Canada, bull trout have been designated as a "species of Special Concern" by both the Government of Alberta and the Government of British Columbia.
+By the recommendation of COSEWIC, the Saskatchewan-Nelson Rivers population in Alberta was listed as threatened under the Species at Risk Act in 2019.